Dr Jana Matthews | 2 min read |Busting seven myths about revenue, profitability and business growth

 Myth: Profitability is not important because I pay myself a salary

 Profits are the way to compensate the founding entrepreneur/investors for the risks taken to start and grow a company.
 Think about the profit you expect to get from investing in stocks, superfunds, or property.
-You should expect to receive at least that much profit at the end of the year from your company because you are investing both your money and your time.
-The opportunity cost of getting a lower return from your company than you’d get if you invested the equivalent amount of money in an alternative asset is worth thinking about.
+You should expect to receive at least that much profit at the end of the year from your company.
+Because you are investing both your money and your time.
+Think about the opportunity cost of getting a lower return from your company than you’d receive if you invested the equivalent amount of money in an alternative asset.

 Myth: Being ‘profitable’ means we are ‘ripping off’ customers

-I encourage entrepreneurs to identify the “value” they are delivering and then price their product or service accordingly.
+I encourage CEOs to identify the “value” they are delivering and then price their product or service accordingly.
 If a company is competing on price, then it’s a race to the bottom.
-The trick is to find out what customers are willing to pay for the “value” being delivered, and then offer it to them, e.g., last minute flights to football games (higher airfares), fast turn-around (surcharge for 1 hour dry cleaning), reliability (extra charge for late child care pick-up), brand (emotional response to a Tiffany diamond).
+The trick is to find out what customers are willing to pay for the “value” being delivered.
+Then offer it to them.
+For example: last minute flights to football games (higher airfares), fast turn-around (surcharge for 1 hour dry cleaning), reliability (extra charge for late child care pick-up), brand (emotional response to a Tiffany diamond).
 If customers are willing to pay for the value you are delivering, don’t worry that you are “ripping them off”.

 Myth: You’re operating at industry norms